pulp/oci_env/README.md

 - `API_HOST`: hostname where pulp expects to run (default: localhost).
 - `API_PORT`: port that pulp expects to run on.
 This port will also get exposed on the pulp container (default: 5001).
 - `API_PROTOCOL`: can be http or https (default: http).
+- `NGINX_SSL_PORT`: the port on which Nginx listens to https traffic (default: 443). `API_PROTOCOL` needs to be `https`.
+- `NGINX_PORT`: the port on which Nginx listens to http traffic.
+Note: the functional tests won't work correctly if this is different from API_PORT. (default: 5001, or the value of `API_PORT`).
 - `DEV_SOURCE_PATH`: colon separated list of python dependencies to include from source.
 - `COMPOSE_PROFILE`: colon separated list of profiles.
 - `DJANGO_SUPERUSER_USERNAME`: username for the super user (default: admin).
 - `DJANGO_SUPERUSER_PASSWORD`: password for the super user (default: password).
-- `NGINX_PORT`: the port on which Nginx listens to http traffic.
-Note: the functional tests won't work correctly if this is different from API_PORT. (default: 5001).
-- `NGINX_SSL_PORT`: the port on which Nginx listens to https traffic (default: 443). `API_PROTOCOL` needs to be `https`.
-- `DEV_IMAGE_SUFFIX`: the suffix for the image name.
-This can be used to launch a new instance of the containers without overriding a previous build (default: none).
-- `DEV_VOLUME_SUFFIX`: the suffix for the volume.
-This can be used to save the data from a specific build (default: none).
-- `COMPOSE_PROJECT_NAME`: the project name passed to podman-compose (default: the name of the directory your .compose.env is in).
+- `COMPOSE_PROJECT_NAME`: the project name passed to podman-compose.
+Use this when running multiple environments to keep containers and volumes separate (default: oci_env).
+- `SRC_DIR`: path to load source code from.
+Set this if you want to use a different set of git checkouts with your environment (default: oci_env/../)

 Variables are templated using pythons `"{VAR}".template(VAR="my_var")` function, so they must be referenced as `{VARIABLE_NAME}` in environment and compose files.

 Profiles can use variables outside of this list as well.
-They are just required to be defined in the user's .compose.env file as oci-env cannot provide default values for custom variables.
+They are just required to be defined in the user's compose.env file as oci-env cannot provide default values for custom variables.

 Example pulp_config.env: